 ORANGE COUNTY URGES CITIZENS TO PROTECT PETS FROM COLD

 The most important thing that pet owners can do to keep their pets safe is to keep them indoors as temperatures drop.
-Temperatures in Orange County are reported to dip well below freezing this week, with night time temperatures reaching dangerous levels for pets and people alike.
+Temperatures in Orange County have already dipped below freezing and are reported to remain that way for many days to come, with night time temperatures reaching dangerous levels for pets and people alike.

 It is a common misbelief that dogs and cats are more resistant than people to cold weather because of their fur, but that is untrue.
 Like people, different pets have various levels of tolerance to cold weather, but even long and thick-haired pets are at risk to frost-bite, hypothermia, and even death when temperatures reach certain levels.